growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Integrating Google Gemini API for LLM capabilities
 - Developing the chat interface for job posting
 - Adding guardrails to ensure the LLM stays focused on job posting tasks
+- Enhancing the job posting workflow to collect contact information

 ## Recent Changes
 - Replaced OpenRouter API with Google Gemini API for job posting functionality